 Daniel Houseman, Comm-Works

-Frequently with technical writing, you are discussing highly complex concepts that people have little or no interest.
+Frequently with technical writing, you are discussing highly complex concepts that people have little or no interest in.
 In other words, it can get dry quickly.
-Readers will let their mind drift if they cannot personally connect to what they are reading.
+Readers will let their minds drift if they cannot personally connect to what they are reading.
 Therefore, your writing needs to be both clear and engaging to be successful.
 This, however, requires great creativity.

 Technical writers often need to think out of the box to create engaging content.
 They must use their creativity to make complicated concepts relevant and fascinating to their readers.
 One way to approach this is by asking yourself, “How can I make this interesting for me?”
 If you enjoy writing the piece, chances are people will enjoy reading it as well.